zenparsing/proposal-private-symbols/README.md

 This proposal is intended to provide a missing capability to JavaScript: the ability to add properties to an object that are inaccessible without a unique and unforgable key.
 Moreover, this proposal is intended to be *minimal*, completely *generalized* and strictly *orthogonal*.

 - It is *minimal* because it introduces the minimum amount of new concepts to the language.
-- It is *generalized* because it is not tied to any particlar type of object or syntactic structure.
+- It is *generalized* because it is not tied to any particular type of object or syntactic structure.
 - It is *orthogonal* because it does not attempt to solve any problem other than property encapsulation.

 The proposal **does not** attempt to provide solutions for: